Ongoing Events & Programs

 Interested participants should contact Gwenn LaViolette, Director of Education, for more details at (225) 336-2422 ext.
 201 or email firstname.lastname@example.org.
 There is no fee for participation.

-West Baton Rouge Museum periodically hosts a thriving Lunchtime Lecture Series to accompany permanent and changing exhibits.
-This program features guest lecturers including scholars, historians, artists and book authors to name a few who speak from Noon to to 1 p.m.
-These presentations are free and open to the public and audience members are always welcome to bring a brown bag lunch.
+West Baton Rouge Museum periodically hosts Lunchtime Lectures to accompany permanent and changing exhibits.
+This program features guest lecturers including scholars, historians, artists and book authors to name a few who speak from Noon to 1 p.m.
+These presentations are free and open to the public with limited seating and audience members are always welcome to bring a brown bag lunch.
+When available, guest speaker presentations will be made available online.